 AI Answering Service For Dentists

-iando.ai answers inbound calls for dental offices, handles common scheduling and intake questions, routes urgency correctly, and gives your front desk breathing room without sending patients to voicemail.
+iando.ai answers inbound calls for dental offices, handles common scheduling and intake questions, escalates urgency correctly, and gives your front desk breathing room without sending patients to voicemail.

 Built for practices where the phone is still the first real conversion point for new patients, emergencies, insurance questions, and reschedules.

-Edit call volume, buyer intent, 25% lift, and first-appointment AOV.
+Edit call volume, qualified intent, 25% lift, and first-appointment AOV.

 Planning model only.
 Use the practice's call logs, new-patient mix, first-appointment value, and patient lifetime value to finalize the forecast.